-Bad45 is an electronic program that you can access immediately upon purchase through its dedicated website, it cannot be found in stores or in physical version.
-The components are all smartphone, PC and tablet friendly, so you can view the contents immediately.
+Bad45 is an electronic program that you can access immediately upon purchase through its dedicated website, it cannot be found in stores or in the physical version.
+The components are all smartphone, PC, and tablet friendly, so you can view the contents immediately.

 Closing Thoughts – Is Bad45 The Real Deal?